Speeif/Plantuml-Dev-Container/README.md

 * `An internet connection` (only initially)

 ## Snippets
+> All of the snippets are created based on requirements from this [source](https://sparxsystems.com/resources/tutorials/uml2/).
 I have found the current extensions which include plantuml snippets lacking, and have therefore written some of my own.
 I am striving to keeping the snippet's prefixes very consistent, and have set some rules for the naming of prefixes.

 One such rule, is that each element element should have a base prefix, but all variants of such an element should have an extension of that prefix.
 E.g. the prefix `uml` will create the normal boiler plate for an uml diagram, while `uml:uc` will create the boiler plate specific for a use case diagram.

 All **component** snippets will use the extended version of itself, with a name and an identifier.
 E.g. `actor` will return `actor "name" as A1`.
 A common extension is the **"block"** extension, which is simply opening a block for the component.
 E.g. `actor:b` will return `actor "name" as A1 {}`.